 I’m a writer specialising in the weird and macabre, with Queer Theory (problematizing the ‘normal’) forming the backbone of my work.
 I write literary fiction, sci-fi, horror, and fantasy.
 I gained a Creative Writing Masters with Distinction from Edinburgh Napier University in 2011, and I have a First Class Degree in Psychology and Sociology from Queen Margaret University.
 I have had several short stories published and my work has been shortlisted for awards.
 I’m currently working on my second novel, HellSans, a science fiction thriller.

 I am represented by Jenny Brown.

-My favourite writer is Shirley Jackson and I’m just a little bit obsessed with actor and writer Dirk Bogarde.
+My favourite writers are Shirley Jackson, Angela Carter, Charles Burns, and China Mieville.
+I’m just a little bit obsessed with actor and writer Dirk Bogarde.

 I do collage and photography, which you can find here: Stillicidious Stars.

 Blogs and magazines: